 “Despite the noticeable slowdown in economic growth, the level of unemployment remains extremely low,” said Ignatiev, who steps down from the role he took on in 2002 in June.
 “Conditions on the labor market remain fairly tight, which doesn’t suggest a need for softening monetary policy.”

-Policy makers left the benchmark refinancing rate at 8.25 percent for a seventh month, while cutting some borrowing costs on less frequently used credit instruments.
-Bank Rossii has been sparring with the government, which says monetary conditions are stifling growth.
-The economy expanded 2.1 percent in the fourth quarter from a year earlier, the slowest pace since a recession in 2009.
+The central bank left the benchmark refinancing rate at 8.25 percent for a seventh month this week, while cutting the rates of less frequently used credit instruments.
+The government has warned that borrowing costs are choking the economy, which expanded 2.1 percent from a year earlier in the fourth quarter, the slowest pace since a 2009 recession.